KinglittleQ/PSMNet/README.md

 - TensorboardX
 - Tensorboard

-All dependencies are in `requirements.txt`, you can follow below command to install dependencies.
+All dependencies are listed in `requirements.txt`, you execute below command to install the dependencies.

 ``` shell
 pip install -r requirements.txt